DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 Their logic is only sound in this case.
 After all, seal, that has been safe for hundred years, wouldn't collapse out of nowhere normally.
 But...
-For Kay there is a reason why he cannot help but worry about seal.
+For Kai there is a reason why he cannot help but worry about seal.

 "Because I saw it"

 10 years ago he fell into Demon's graveyard.
-And there, inside the black pyramid, Kay saw demons and that's why.
+And there, inside the black pyramid, Kai saw demons and that's why.

 "Again this story?
 We heard with Ashlan around 20 times by now"

 "That's just your imagination, falling into graveyard and then escaping it?
 That's a den of demons, after all"

-It is as Ashlan says, Kay too thinks that it is miracle that he was able to survive.
+It is as Ashlan says, Kai too thinks that it is miracle that he was able to survive.
 He was attacked by countless demons and lost his consciousness.
 And after he woke up, he already was outside of graveyard.
 But there is no proof to support his claims